scala/actors-migration/src/jekyll/actor-migration-guide.md

        }
     }

+`ActWithStash` instances have variable `trapExit` set to `true` by default.
+If that is not desired set it to `false` in the initializer of the class.

 The remote actors will not work with `ActWithStash` out of the box.
 The method `register('name, this)` needs to be replaced with:

     registerActorRef('name, self)

-In later steps of migration calls to `registerActorRef` and `alive` should be treated like any other calls.
+In later steps of the migration, calls to `registerActorRef` and `alive` should be treated like any other calls.

 After this point user can run the test suite and the whole system should behave as before.
 The `ActWithStash` and `Actor` use the same infrastructure so the system should behave exactly the same.